-Background: Due to the expansion of addiction treatment clinics and the costs that these clinics incur on the government and the families of addicts, it is necessary to monitor the performance of these clinics and the need to pay attention to the principles of management, efficiency and effectiveness.
+Background: Due to the expansion of addiction treatment clinics and the costs that these clinics incur on the government and the families of addicts, monitoring the performance of these clinics and the need to pay attention to the principles of management, efficiency, and effectiveness is essential.

 Objectives: The present study was conducted to identify the factors affecting the management of addiction treatment clinics.

-Results: The findings of the study showed that the effective factors in the management of addiction treatment clinics are dimensions such as organization, planning, control, guidance and leadership and treatment management.
+Results: The findings of the study showed that the effective factors in the management of addiction treatment clinics are dimensions such as organization, planning, control, guidance as well as leadership and treatment management.

-Conclusion: According to the findings of this study, it can be concluded that the effective factors in the management of addiction treatment clinics can be a good basis for evaluating managers so that the policies and programs of the organization can be upgraded, modified and reviewed.
+Conclusion: According to the findings of this study, it can be concluded that the effective factors in the management of addiction treatment clinics can be a good basis to evaluate managers so that the policies and programs of the organization can be upgraded, modified, and reviewed.